openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

   :batches:
-    A list of integers indicating at what batches a surface source file should be written.
+    An Iterable of integers indicating at what batches a surface source file should be written.
+The surface source bank will be cleared in simulation memory each time a surface source file is written.
+By default a ``surface_source.h5`` file will be created in the last batch.

-    *Default*: Last batch only
+    *Default*: None

   :mcpl:
     An optional boolean which indicates if the banked particles should be